Ubiwhere/django_aws_s3_sync/README.md

 # Django AWS S3 Synchronization

-Django management command that synchronizes local files with a given S3 bucket
+Django management command that synchronizes local files with a given S3 bucket and performs backup rotation on S3 keeping only the most recent

 ## Features: